salesforce-experiencecloud/CMS-sideBarExtensions/README.md

 ### Get the API Key
 Make sure you have the API key to invoke the above TLDRthis API.

-### Deploy the code to the tragetted organization ##
+### Deploy the code to the target organization ##
-This will deploys following in the organization
+This will deploys following in the above organization
 1. **LWC component**  tldrSummary
 2. **ApexClass** TldrSummaryExtensionController
 3. **NamedCredential** tldrthis